CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 _Instanced 3D Model_ is a tile format for efficient streaming and rendering of a large number of models, called _instances_, with slight variations.
 In the simplest case, the same tree model, for example, may be located - or _instanced_ - in several places.
 Each instance references the same model, and has per-instance properties, such as position.
 Using the core 3D Tiles spec language, each instance is a _feature_.

-In addition to trees, Instanced 3D Model is useful for fire hydrants, sewer caps, lamps, traffic lights, etc.
+In addition to trees, Instanced 3D Model is useful for exterior features such as fire hydrants, sewer caps, lamps, and traffic lights, and interior CAD features such as bolts, valves, and electric outlets.

 A [Composite](../Composite/README.md) tile can be used to create tiles with different types of instanced models, e.g., trees and traffic lights.